-The Power of One quilt represents the power one organ donor has to save eight and heal 50 more lives through their generous gifts.
+The Power of One quilt represents the power one organ donor has to potentially save eight and heal more than 50 lives through tissue donation.
 Unveiled at our Donor Family Reception on April 6, 2013, the quilt features 22 squares celebrating heroes of donation – organ, eye and tissue donors.

 Quilt Square Stories

 Dean was an amazing young man, very strong and would help anyone.
 He loved fishing, hunting, camping, going mudding and Chevy trucks.
 He also loved animals, especially his goat Bo and his cat Charlie.
 The best way to describe Dean would be blue jeans tucked in his muddy boots with his camo or chevy ball cap.
 The more mud on his truck, the more country it made him.
 He loved his family and his first love Sarah, very dearly.
 We will see him again someday.

 Dad, Mom, Sister, Bother-In-Law, Sarah, Mamaw and Family

 We will always remember our dad, Dennis L. Moriarty.
 Dad was born in Cleveland, Ohio in 1940 and lived all of his life in Ohio.
 He was an extremely hard worker and provided everything for his wife Elizabeth and three children, Kari, Colleen and William.
 Although his heart attack slowed his ability to work outside the home, he kept himself busy with his hobbies and interests- fishing, watching the Cleveland Indians, keeping tabs on the Buckeyes and chasing around his most prized possession, granddaughter Alexis.
 We are proud Dad chose to give the gift of life to someone else in 2002 and we miss him dearly.

 John M. Hall